CHC50113 Diploma of Early Childhood Education and Care

 Further details on the Work Placement program will be explained during the enrolment process.

 Why not keep studying?

 A CHC50113 Diploma of Early Childhood Education and Care qualification opens up excellent further learning opportunities, including working towards a relevant degree such as the Bachelor of Early Childhood Education.

 From there, you could embark upon a career as a teacher in both early childhood and primary educational fields.

 Whether you choose to study in the classroom or decide to use our Dynamic Blended Delivery will influence how long it takes to complete the course.

-This course is delivered via a classroom based delivery option, together with an
+This course is delivered via a classroom based delivery option, together with an online assessment model

 - Classroom Based Delivery: 41 weeks including work placement (Fulltime)

 - Dynamic Blended Delivery: 62 weeks including work placement (Fulltime)